vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 < [Documentation](../../Readme.md) / [Modding](../Readme.md) / [Bonus Format](../Bonus_Format.md) / Bonus Types

 The bonuses were grouped according to their original purpose.
 The bonus system allows them to propagate freely betwen the nodes, however they may not be recognized properly beyond the scope of original use.

 # General-purpose bonuses

 ### NONE

+Special bonus that gives no effect

+### MORALE

+-   val = value

-### MORALE, LUCK
+### LUCK

 -   val = value